sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-first-one.md

 ---
 layout: post

-title: "Accountability's your friend, Sheriff"
+title: "*Accountability's your friend, Sheriff*"

 subtitle: This is just a list of creative activities I'd like to undertake...and now that they're on the internet, they have to happen.